Is It Safe to Travel to Mexico? Here’s What Cruisers Need to Know

 Hurricane season in Mexico

 Seasonal tropical storms and hurricanes occur on both coasts.
-While there is always a risk of cruising during hurricane season, it shouldn't be SENTENCE SEEMS TO BE MISSING HERE
+While there is always a risk cruising during hurricane season, it shouldn't be the only factor in deciding to book or not.

 East coast hurricane season in the Riviera Maya runs from June through November, and you’ll have a higher risk of running into a big storm between August and October.
 Hurricanes are less common on the West Coast, but tropical storms are no stranger to the Mexican Riviera during the May 15 to November 30 storm season, with several in past years having made landfall on Puerto Vallarta, Mazatlan and Cabo San Lucas.